In this article, we shall look into which exam – SSC or Bank PO is best suited to a candidate’s career.

 - Work pressure is high as compared to SSC but more exciting.

 - Issue management related to customers.

-As an SSC officer, you start as a scratch.
-So the work expectations from you are as follows:
+As an SSC officer, a candidate starts work from scratch.
+Hence, the work expectations are as follows:

 - Clerical work like answering RTI queries.